geiszla/horizont-server/README.md

-# CloudDJ Server
+# Horizont Server
-Node.js server for the CloudDJ project.
+Node.js server for the Horizont project.